TeamSTL/dev-checklist/README.md

 - [ ] Better outside decorations
 - [ ] Warden being able to change photos in the wardens room portraits.
 - [ ] Handcuffs only arresting prisoners,crims and solitary and not arresting Police.
+Currently in progress: Ban system (fork of fusion)